machinetranslate/machinetranslate.org/approaches/statistical-machine-translation.md

 ---
+nav_order: 2
+parent: Approaches
 title: Statistical machine translation
 description: Statistical approaches to machine translation
 ---

-**Statistical machine translation** is a machine translation approach that uses large volumes of bilingual data to find the most probable translation for a given input.
+**Statistical machine translation** (SMT) is a machine translation approach that uses large volumes of bilingual data to find the most probable translation for a given input.
 Statistical machine translation systems learn to translate by analyzing the statistical relationships between original texts and their existing human translations.

 The most important components in statistical machine translation are the translation model and the language model.